Numerical Methods

 Trilinear

-interpolation method is the fastest among all the methods given in PyFTLE3D
+The trilinear interpolation method is the fastest among all the methods given in Streamcenter+, which is a low-order implement.

-The continuous velocity field is reconstructed by trilinear interpolation of the component maps u
+The continuous velocity field is reconstructed by trilinear interpolation of the component maps u, v, w that live on the eight vertices of a Cartesian cell:

 Tricubic Catmull-Rom

-used here is a separable three-dimensional cubic spline based on the one-dimensional Catmul-Rom spline (parameter a=-0.5
+The Tricubic Catmull-Rom interpolation tricubic used here is a separable three-dimensional cubic spline based on the one-dimensional Catmul-Rom spline (parameter a=-0.5) for velocity fields, which ensures \(C^{1}\) continuity.

 The process is given as follows.